Lavender in a basket

 A brief history of lavender

-Ancient Egypt cosmetics and lavender products resemblance.
+Ancient Egypt cosmetics and lavender products allegory.

 Credit Alberto Conde, Kitchen In The Med